A poetry festival with love for Plymouth at its heart

 Hailing from West Dorset, Jonah Corren is a songwriter-poet.
 They write poems and songs about conceptions of time and place, the lines between cities and countryside, and what people mean to each other.

-Jonah's poems have been published by Arachne Press, Nine Arches Press, and various others.
+Jonah's poems have been published in anthologies by Arachne Press, Nine Arches Press, and Bad Betty Press, magazines & journals including The Alchemy Spoon, V.I.B.E and Metachrosis, and in various other places.
 They are an alumnus of Apples & Snakes Future Voices (2024), an Exeter City Slam champion (2023), and have facilitated poetry workshops for children as part of The Poetry Society’s ‘Bog Talk’ project.

 In 2024, Jonah was the recipient of a 'Record and Release' grant for independent artists from Help Musicians.
 The resulting project, alt-folk EP The Trees Apart, was released in June 2025.